diego-cloud-io/documentation/docs/getting-started/create-eks-cluster.md

 sidebar_position: 2
 ---

-# Creating Elastic Kubernetes Service (EKS) cluster in AWS
+# Create AWS Elastic Kubernetes Cluster

+Here are some steps for setting up an EKS cluster, with node in your AWS account.

+## Prerequisites

 Install software to set the aws context for running commands to create cluster- e.g. <br/>
 ● [aws-vault](https://github.com/99designs/aws-vault) <br/>